ManojDevelper/Archimedis/src/data/Digital/productdev.md

       - id: 1
         pdcontid: Design
         title: MVP / Prototype
         title2: Your idea needs a shape that people can touch and feel.
-Nothing can communicate your idea better than a well-designed UX and wireframes.
+Communicate your idea with well-designed UX design and wireframes.
         Image: ../assets/pd11.svg
       - id: 2
         pdcontid: Engineering&Development